szerintedmi/roadmap-radar-chart/README.md

 ![Thougtworks Technology Radar vol 23](docs/exampleImages/TW_TechRadar_Vol23.png)

-ThoughtWorks' [original tech radar](https://www.thoughtworks.com/radar) layout is nicer but less generic (e.g fixed 4 slices and 4 rings, no sub-slices etc.).
+ThoughtWorks' [original tech radar](https://www.thoughtworks.com/radar) layout is better for this use case but less generic (e.g fixed 4 slices and 4 rings, no sub-slices etc.).

 ## Usage in your code